 Mostar is the administrative centre of Herzegovina and its largest town.
 Due to its mild and favourable climate, with over 230 sunny days a year, and its wealth of historical heritage Mostar is considered a pleasant place to live and a delightful place to visit.
 Today's Mostar has two distinctive parts - the ancient, Old Town which dates from the early 16th century and the modern one from the 1950s; regardless of which route you take into town, you'll see the blend of cultures and civilizations.
 For example, in a radius of one hundred metres you can see a mosque, a Roman Catholic church and the spot of the new Mostar synagogue.
 The new asphalt road leads to cobblestone roads and a dive headlong into the beauty of Mostar.

 Once you enter the centre and pass the busiest streets, you will see why Mostar is known as one of the most interesting destinations in this part of Europe.
-Whether you are on your way as a pilgrim to Medugorje or visiting the Dervish House in Blagaj, Mostar should be a part of your journey; it is less than an hour's drive from the Adriatic coast and just over 2 hours drive from the capital of Sarajevo.
+Whether you are on your way as a pilgrim to Medugorje or visiting the Dervish House in Blagaj, Mostar should be a part of your journey; it is less than an hour's drive from the Adriatic coast and just over 2 hours drive from the country's capital, Sarajevo.
 The town is open for tourists throughout the year and in the summer offers numerous attractive locations, the most famous of them being The Old Bridge, originally built in 1566, and fully reconstructed in 2004.
 The core of The Old Town, including the Bridge is proclaimed a protected UNESCO zone for its importance and beauty.

-G Emblen, April, 2015
+G Emblen, Australia, April, 2015